brson/wasm-opt-rs/notes.md

-The [`cc`] crate compiles C and C++ source files, packages them into an archive (`.a`) file, and emits the correct metadata to tell cargo how to link the archive to the final output binary.
+The [`cc`] crate compiles C and C++ source files, packages them into an archive (`.a`) file, and emits the correct metadata to tell cargo to include the archive in the crate's library (`.rlib`) file, and subsequently in the final executable.
-It is widely used in the Rust ecosystem and has a whole lot of platform-specific, toolchain-specefic knowledge about how to drive various parts of the C/C++ toolchain.
+It is widely used in the Rust ecosystem and has a whole lot of platform-specific, toolchain-specific knowledge about how to drive various parts of the C/C++ toolchain.
-But it is mostly intended for building small bits of code to supplement Rust crates, it is not a full build system.
+But it is mostly intended for building small bits of code to supplement Rust crates.
+It is not a full build system.

-Writing our custom build script for Binaryen was our first task on the project.
+Writing our custom build script for Binaryen was the first step of the project.
 The build script ended up being more complex than I would prefer, and will present more debugging challenges when upgrading Binaryen in the future, but it was all implementable without great difficulty.

-The first task was to simply discover all the `.cpp` files that needed to be compiled into `wasm-opt` &mdash;
+The initial task was to simply discover all the `.cpp` files that needed to be compiled into `wasm-opt` &mdash;
 Binaryen encompasses multiple tools and not all of them require all of the source files.